Sialitech/label-siali/docs/source/guide/tasks.md

 ## Import data using the API

-Import your data using the Label Studio API.
+Import your data using the Siali Label API.
 See the [API documentation for importing tasks](/api#operation/api_projects_import_create).

 ### Import data from the command line

-In versions of Label Studio earlier than 1.0.0, you can import data from a local directory using the command line.
+In versions of Siali Label earlier than 1.0.0, you can import data from a local directory using the command line.

 To import data from the command line, do the following:

-1. Start Label Studio and use command line arguments to specify the path to the data and format of the data. <br/>For example: <br/>`label-studio init --input-path my_tasks.json --input-format json`
+1. Start Siali Label and use command line arguments to specify the path to the data and format of the data. <br/>For example: <br/>`label-studio init --input-path my_tasks.json --input-format json`
-2. Open the Label Studio UI and confirm that your data was properly imported.
+2. Open the Siali Label UI and confirm that your data was properly imported.

 You can use the `--input-path` argument to specify a file or directory with the data that you want to label.
 You can specify other data formats using the `--input-format` argument.
-For example run the following command to start Label Studio and import audio files from a local directory:
+For example run the following command to start Siali Label and import audio files from a local directory:

 ```bash
 label-studio init my-project --input-path=my/audios/dir --input-format=audio-dir --label-config=config.xml --allow-serving-local-files
 ```

 !!! warning
-    The `--allow-serving-local-files` argument is intended for use only with locally-running instances of Label Studio.
+    The `--allow-serving-local-files` argument is intended for use only with locally-running instances of Siali Label.
 Avoid using it for remote servers unless you are sure what you're doing.

-By default, Label Studio expects JSON-formatted tasks using the [Basic Label Studio JSON format](tasks.html#Basic-Label-Studio-JSON-format).
+By default, Siali Label expects JSON-formatted tasks using the [Basic Siali Label JSON format](tasks.html#Basic-Label-Studio-JSON-format).

-If you add more files to a local directory after Label Studio starts, you must restart Label Studio to import the tasks in the additional files.
+If you add more files to a local directory after Siali Label starts, you must restart Siali Label to import the tasks in the additional files.